Siege of Havana: Aftermath

 British forces entered Havana on 14 August, having captured the Spanish West Indies' most valuable harbour along with military equipment worth 1,828,116 Spanish pesos and goods valued at 1,000,000 pesos.
-They also took possession of nine ships of the line which the defenders had failed to scuttle: Infante (70), Reina (70), Soberano (70), Tigre (70), Aquilón (68), San Antonio (64), América (60), Conquistador (60) and San Genaro (60), which comprised a fifth of the Spanish navy's strength.
-The British also captured several warships of the Havana and Caracas companies, including one 78-gun ship of the line of the Havana Company, along with nearly 100 merchantmen.
+They also took possession of nine ships of the line which the defenders had failed to scuttle: Infante (70), Reina (70), Soberano (70), Tigre (70), Aquilón (68), San Antonio (64), América (60), Conquistador (60) and San Genaro (60), which comprised almost 20% of the Spanish navy's ships of the line.
+The British also captured several warships of the Royal Company of Havana and Guipuzcoan Company of Caracas, including a 78-gun ship of the line of the former, along with nearly 100 merchantmen.
 San Carlos and Santiago, two almost-completed 80-gun ships of the line in the Havana dockyard, were burnt, and two corvettes (one of which was the 18-gun Maite under Domingo de Bonechea), two 18-gun sloops and several smaller warships were captured either in Havana's harbour or along the Cuban coast.